amirlivneh/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Have strong rules for re-testing in place that covers any change in hardware, operating system, compiler, and libraries.
+Have strong rules for re-testing in place that cover any change in hardware, operating system, compiler, and libraries.

 ### <a name="Rconc-literature"></a>CP.102: Carefully study the literature